Mediterranean Dive Program

 Start Dates & Duration

-This project is available from March to October with arrivals every SUNDAY.
+This project has arrivals on SUNDAYS.
 Volunteers can choose to participate for periods ranging from 1 week to 4 weeks.

 Spaces on this project are limited and therefore subject to availability.
 Early booking is recommended.

 For current available start dates please check the calendar on the right.